For most people, buying or building a home represents the largest investment of their lifetimes. It is where they put down roots and raise a family.

 Whether you’re designing an all-Everlast home or mixing the siding with other materials, you can trust Everlast siding to provide superior weatherability with no required maintenance or repainting.

-As added peace of mind, Everlast is backed by a transferable, limited lifetime warranty, and is warranted against hail damage, which is something homeowner’s insurance may not cover.
+As added peace of mind, the company that manufacturers Everlast siding, Chelsea Building Products, backs it with a transferable, limited lifetime warranty, and it is warranted against hail damage, which is something homeowner’s insurance may not cover.

 “You’ll love your home again,” Dudley concluded.